The Man Without a Country: Plot summary

-Effectiveness
+Influence

+Clifton Fadiman wrote in his 1949 introduction to the book Masterpieces of World Literature, that no story better than "The Man Without a Country" expresses the spirit of American nationalism.

 Hale published "The Man Without a Country" in the Atlantic Monthly in 1863 to bolster support for the Union in the North.
 In this first publication, Hale's name does not appear at the beginning or end of the story, though it appears in the annual index at the end of that issue of the magazine.
 It was later collected in 1868 in the book The Man Without a Country, and Other Tales, published by Ticknor and Fields.

 Danforth's summary to Nolan of American history from 1807 to 1860 is an outline of the Northern case for preservation of the Union.
 The young country is shown standing up fearlessly to the global superpower, Great Britain; expanding to North America's Pacific coast; developing new contributions to human knowledge such as the Smithsonian Institution; and developing new technology such as steamboats.

 Hale convinced many readers that Nolan was an actual figure, thus increasing the story's effectiveness as a piece of patriotic literature.
 Years later he stated that the story, at least in part, was "testimony" against the election of 1863, in which Clement Vallandigham (1820–71), an ardent antiwar, pro-Confederate, anti–"King Lincoln" Ohio Democrat, was running for office from exile in Canada, and who, at his own earlier treason trial, like the fictional Nolan, expressed his disgust with the United States.

 By frequently mentioning specific dates and places and by using numerous contemporary references, Hale grounded his story in a firm foundation of history and made the story seem like a record of actual events.
 In his 1893 and 1900 reminiscences, E. E. Hale stated, "To write the story of 'The Man Without a Country' and its sequel, 'Philip Nolan’s Friends', I had to make as careful a study as I could have the history of the acquisition of Louisiana by the United States."

+The story's conclusion hinges upon the titular character's possession of the Presbyterian Book of Public Prayer, which had not been published until 1857.
+This indicates that Nolan having read from the book on a daily basis since the beginning of his sentence in 1807 was implausible.

 The name "Philip Nolan" belonged to the business secretary and bookkeeper for James Wilkinson, a Spanish spy who was first an associate of Aaron Burr and then an informer on Burr.
-That Nolan was killed by the Spanish Army while he was stealing Texas mustangs in 1801, years before Burr's trial.
+The spy's bookkeeper Nolan was killed by the Spanish Army while he was stealing Texas mustangs in 1801, years before Burr's trial.

 Monument

 A monument "in memory of" Nolan and bearing his self-written epitaph was placed in front of the Covington County Courthouse in Andalusia, Alabama, on July 4, 1975, by the Altrusa Club of Andalusia.
-The monument was placed as part of the Andalusia Bicentennial Committee's official activities commemorating the United States bicentennial.
+The monument was placed as part of the Andalusia Bicentennial Committee's official activities commemorating the United States Bicentennial.